hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_tls_inspection_configuration.html.markdown

 * `destinations` - (Optional) Set of configuration blocks describing the destination IP address and address ranges to inspect for, in CIDR notation.
 If not specified, this matches with any destination address.
 See [Destination](#destination) below for details.

 * `destination_ports` - (Optional) Set of configuration blocks describing the destination ports to inspect for.
 If not specified, this matches with any destination port.
-See [Destination Port](#destination-port) below for details.
+See [Destination Ports](#destination-ports) below for details.

 * `protocols` - (Optional) Set of protocols to inspect for, specified using the protocol's assigned internet protocol number (IANA).
 Network Firewall currently supports TCP only.
 Valid values: `6`

 * `sources` - (Optional) Set of configuration blocks describing the source IP address and address ranges to inspect for, in CIDR notation.
 If not specified, this matches with any source address.
 See [Source](#source) below for details.

 * `source_ports` - (Optional) Set of configuration blocks describing the source ports to inspect for.
 If not specified, this matches with any source port.
-See [Source Port](#source-port) below for details.
+See [Source Ports](#source-ports) below for details.

 ### Destination